 And that’s OK.
 Because if you banish the wolf, you banish the hero.
 And if there’s one thing I learned from this project it’s that we all need to be the hero of our own story.
 That’s why we need fairy tales.
 They teach us how to slay our fears and help us sleep at night.
 Which is why we keep telling them year after year, bedtime after bedtime.
 They turn our nightmares into dreams.

 Bruce Feiler is the author of six consecutive New York Times bestsellers, including The Secrets of Happy Families.
-His latest book is Life Is in the Transitions: Mastering Change at Any Age, from which this piece is adapted.
+His latest book is Life Is in the Transitions: Mastering Change at Any Age, from which this piece is adapted, is available here.

 Submit your response to this story to firstname.lastname@example.org.
 If you would like us to consider your letter for publication, please include your name, city, and state.
 Letters may be edited for length and clarity.

 Pick up a copy of Psychology Today on newsstands now or subscribe to read the rest of the latest issue.